The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Stainless Steel Liners

-- Basic Grade 304 Stainless Steel: Ideal for most residential applications, costing less than premium grades.
+- Basic Grade 304 Stainless Steel: Handles most residential setups and costs less than the premium grades.

-- Flexible Stainless Steel Liners: Easier to install and often cheaper than rigid alternatives.
+- Flexible Stainless Steel Liners: Bend around offsets, go in faster, and usually run cheaper than rigid pipe.

 Clay Tile Liners